ChurchApps/FreeShowWeb/src/routes/docs/connecting/+page.md

 Go to "Connection" in the settings.
 Make sure the server you want to use is enabled, and click on the button of the app you want to use, e.g. "RemoteShow", you will get a popup with an IP address, that you can either manually type in any browser.
 Or scan the QR code.

 The IP should be similar to this: _192.168.10.100:5510_.
-It is different for each device, and the port can be changed by you, but it's not neccesary if the ports are not in use by another program.
+It is different for each device, and the port can be changed by you, but it's not necessary if the ports are not in use by another program.

 ### Troubleshooting